davidnalesnik/lilypond-roman-numeral-tool/README.md

 `\markup \rN { As }`

-Note-names may be combined with Roman numerals.
+Note names may be combined with Roman numerals.
 For example,

 `\markup \rN { V 7 / B-flat }`